Introduction

 Conclusions

 NIH appreciates the opportunity to report on its collaborations within the HHS.
 The policies, programs, and regulatory and service activities developed and carried out by HHS operating and staff divisions are some of the most effective means the government can use to improve the health and well-being of its citizens.
-The collaborative activities detailed in this report illustrate how NIH works across the Department to cultivate partnerships, leveraging the respective strengths of all HHS agencies to support the HHS mission and strengthen the public health ecosystem.
+The collaborative activities detailed in this report illustrate how NIH works across the Department to cultivate partnerships, leveraging the respective strengths of all HHS agencies to support the HHS mission, and strengthen the public health ecosystem.

 ² Individual collaborative activities can involve multiple HHS agencies.
 Therefore, the values displayed in Chart 2 reflect duplicate counts and add up to more than the total reported sums.